learn-co-curriculum/rails-layouts-and-templates/README.md

 2. A detail view that shows more info for a selected product
 3. A shopping cart

-Across all these pages you would want a consistent look, which we call a layout.
+Across all these pages you would want a consistent look, which is called a layout.
 This layout perhaps contains something like a logo, navigation links, a search bar, and a footer at the bottom that contains some info about the shop.

 Without layouts you would need to copy and paste your logo, navigation, search, and footer code into each action's template that you want in your application.